This post contains affiliate links. Read the full disclosure here.

 - When the cream cheese is frozen almost solid, line two large baking sheets with parchment paper and set aside.
 Whisk together flour, salt, and baking soda then set aside.

 - Add in the flour, salt, and baking soda, and mix until just combined (don't over-mix).
+Stir in the chopped graham cracker pieces.

 - Gently fold in the raspberries.
 You don't want to mix them in too much or they'll get squished and the color will bleed into the dough.